 Love you whenever we’re together

 The music for “I Will” came together easily but the lyrics behind this soft ballad took longer to get just right.
 At first McCartney and others were kicking around ideas about the moon, but McCartney felt “the melody was better than the words.”

 “I kept searching for better words and I wrote my own set in the end,” he explained.
 “Very simple words, straight love-song words really.”

 We’re glad he didn’t give up.

 Was waiting for you

 In “Real Love” the answer to loneliness and a feeling of disconnect and unreality (that Lennon may have been feeling before meeting Yoko Ono) is love.
 Many who have been in a relationship can relate to the idea that love grounds you somehow and puts you in touch with yourself in the world.
-And the song , that was part of The Beatles’ Anthology project, became the last Beatle’s song to become a top 40 hit in the U.S.
+And the song , that was part of The Beatles’ Anthology project, became one of the last Beatles love songs, and their last song to be a top 40 hit in the U.S.